Traditional marketing and advertising is telling the world you are a rock star. Content Marketing is showing the world you are one. –Robert Rose

 3. Not developing a content calendar

 Essentially, having a documented content marketing strategy means you would develop a content calendar as well.
 Having one is imperative as you can see all of your plans consolidated in one document.
 It shows you how the day, week and month will unfold.

 Furthermore, it would help you parallel the events to your business calendar.
 It might be that you are launching a new product or offering a new service.
-The type of content you release on a particular day or week would help amplify these events, create buzz about them or works around them.
+The type of content you release on a particular day or week would help amplify these events, create a buzz about them, or works around them.
 Moreover, it helps your team visualize what the big picture is so that they can work their goals towards achieving just that.

 4. Falling in love with the content